Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 It is devoted to Cramer-von Mises goodness-of-fit tests.
 It implements three statistical methods based on Cramer-von Mises statistics to estimate and test a regression model.

-sos — by Spencer Graves, 10 months ago
+sos — by Spencer Graves, a year ago

 Search Contributed R Packages, Sort by Package